juju/docs/src/en/commands.md

    examples).
 Relations will automatically be removed when using the`juju remove-application` command.

+   The relation is specified using the relation endpoint names, eg
+           mysql wordpress, or
+           mediawiki:db mariadb:db

+   It is also possible to specify the relation ID, if known.
+This is useful to terminate a relation originating from a different model, where only the ID is known.

    **Examples:**

           juju remove-relation mysql wordpress
+          juju remove-relation 4
    In the case of multiple relations, the relation name should be specified at least once - the following examples will all have the same effect:
           juju remove-relation mediawiki:db mariadb:db